oméga 3 bienfaits santé

 Contributes to healthy brain function

 As well as being good for the heart and blood vessels, omega-3s are essential for brain function.
 In fact, our brain is made up of several tens of billions of nerve cells called "neurons.
-Like all our body's cells, neurons have cell membranes composed mainly of phospholipids including the DHA (an omega-3 fatty acid).
+Like all our body's cells, neurons have cell membranes composed mainly of phospholipids including DHA (an omega-3 fatty acid).

 The DHA present in neuronal membranes plays a key role in the transmission of nerve impulses through the release of neurotransmitters.